hugelton/osga/README.md

 ## Overview

 OSGA is a dedicated hardware/software platform for ambient sound generation.
-It features a collection of sound apps that create different ambient environments - from rain sounds to train journeys, from acid sequences to meditative buddha machines.
+It features a collection of sound apps.
+Like: P.O.S.G. for Playdate that my product. https://hugelton.itch.io/posg

 ## Features